Azure-Samples/dotnetapp-azure-prometheus/README.md

 ### Deploy Application to Azure Kubernetes Service to Collect Metrics

-1. Create a resource group and service principal
+1. Create a resource group that will hold all the created resources and a service principal to manage and access those resources

     ```bash
     # Set your variables